weebweeb/saveMigrate/README.md

 ***Variant* GetAsync(*string* Key, *GlobalDataStore* Store,  *Player* Player, ...)**

-  returns Value from Key.
-Prefers DataStore2, if Player is nil then it will strictly use legacy DataStores.
-If Store is nil then it will strictly use Datastore2.
-If both Store and Player are defined, and a DataStore2 does not exist, then it will attempt to load from a legacy Datastore
+  returns a value saved under `Key`.
+Prefers DataStore2, if `Player` is nil then it will strictly use legacy DataStores.
+If `Store` is nil then it will strictly use Datastore2.
+If both `Store` and `Player` are defined, and a DataStore2 does not exist, then it will attempt to load from a legacy Datastore

 ***Variant* SetAsync(*string* Key, *variant* Value, *GlobalDataStore* Store,  *Player* Player, ...)**

-  sets Key to Value, prefers Datastore2. if Player is nil then it will strictly use legacy DataStores.
-If Store is nil then it will strictly use Datastore2.
-If both Store and Player are defined, and a DataStore2 does not exist, then it will attempt to load from a legacy Datastore
+  sets `Key` to `Value`, prefers Datastore2. if `Player` is nil then it will strictly use legacy DataStores.
+If `Store` is nil then it will strictly use Datastore2.
+If both `Store` and `Player` are defined, and a DataStore2 does not exist, then it will attempt to load from a legacy Datastore

 ***Instance* GetDataStore(*string* name, *string* scope, *Player* Player, ...)**

-  Returns a migrationManager instance similar to Roblox's GlobalDataStore instance.
+  Returns a `migrationManager` instance similar to Roblox's GlobalDataStore instance.
 Said instance will reference either a GlobalDataStore or a DataStore2 instance depending on the arguments given.
-If player is undefined then it will strictly use legacy Datastores, if name is undefined then it will strictly use DataStore2.
+If `Player` is undefined then it will strictly use legacy Datastores, if `name` is undefined then it will strictly use DataStore2.

-However, if both name and Player are given, the module will load from the datastore and save to the Datastore2 when possible under the player object.
+However, if both `name` and `Player` are given, the module will load from legacy DataStore and save to Datastore2 when possible under the `Player` object.

-The migrationManager instance will use this data in the functions it returns.
+The `migrationManager` instance will use this data in the functions it returns.